 13 Feb Williette Safehouse Reaches Out to UMC Hope For The Deaf School

-Hope for the Deaf is catering to young people with disabilities (PWD) around Liberia, currently serving around 60 students.
-In September 2016, the Williette Safehouse staff visited the school and found it in a very poor condition and in need of urgent renovation.
-Some classrooms were dilapidated, made up of semi-permanent buildings and left abandoned due to dirty floors and wall-harboring insects.
+In September 2017, the Williette Safehouse staff visited the school and found some of the classrooms in deplorable condition and needed urgent renovations.
+The classrooms were semi-permanent buildings and were abandoned due to dirty floors and wall-harboring insects.
 The scarce resources meant that students had to be cramped in small classes while parts of the facility remained unutilized.